 Vitamin E can easily be obtained from a healthy diet.
 According to Dr. Hass: “The best [food] sources of vitamin E are the vegetable and seed or nut oils.
-To preserve the vitamin E, extraction from nuts and seeds must be done naturally, as by cold pressing, rather than by heat or chemical extraction, used in food processing.
+To preserve the vitamin E, extraction from nuts and seeds is done naturally, as by cold pressing, rather than by heat or chemical extraction, used in food processing.
 Because of these forms of processing, the average American diet has lost many of its natural sources of tocopherols.
-Intake is commonly very low.
+Intake is commonly deficient.
 Cold-pressed vegetable oils are the best source of vitamin E. These are most healthy in their raw form in dressings and sauces rather than in cooking.
 Most are polyunsaturated oils, which are adversely affected by heating.”

 If using a supplement, choose a full-spectrum vitamin E that contains all 8 naturally occurring tocopherol and tocotrienol isomers.
-Approximately 400-600 IUs is used preventively.
+Approximately 400-600 IUs are used preventively.
 For therapeutic effects, an amount between 800-1600 IUs daily is suggested.
 With therapeutic uses of vitamin E, it is best to start with a low level and gradually increase it.
 Avoid the synthetic form.
 Natural vitamin E is always listed as the “d-” form: d-alpha-tocopherol, d-beta-tocopherol, etc. Synthetic versions are listed as “dl-” forms.
 Your body has the ability to distinguish between natural and synthetic vitamins.
 Several studies have shown that natural vitamin E is between two and three times as bioactive as the same amount of vitamin E in the synthetic form.

 8. Bonus: Progesterone Deficiency

 Even though progesterone is not considered a nutrient, a progesterone deficiency can easily wreak havoc on a woman’s health and well-being.
-Progesterone supports a woman throughout her entire life especially during those years when the symptoms of hormonal imbalance that comes with PMS, peri-menopause and post menopause become troublesome.
+Progesterone supports a woman throughout her entire life, especially during those years when the symptoms of hormonal imbalance that comes with PMS, peri-menopause, and post-menopause become troublesome.

 Why you need progesterone

-For women, balanced progesterone levels support healthy breasts, help the body to use fat for energy, act as a natural diuretic, act as a natural anti-depressant, facilitate healthy thyroid function, support healthy blood clotting, support healthy libido, support healthy blood sugar levels, normalize zinc and copper levels, increased bone building and promotes normal sleep patterns.
+For women, balanced progesterone levels support healthy breasts, help the body to use fat for energy, act as a natural diuretic, act as a natural anti-depressant, facilitate healthy thyroid function, support healthy blood clotting, support healthy libido, support healthy blood sugar levels, normalize zinc and copper levels, increased bone building and promote normal sleep patterns.

-Symptoms of low progesterone include spotting, abdominal pain, frequent low blood sugar, regularly tender breasts, constant fatigue, mood swings, headaches, migraines, low libido, depression and anxiety, irregular menstrual cycle, weight gain, fibroids, thyroid dysfunction, hot flashes and vaginal dryness.
+Symptoms of low progesterone include spotting, abdominal pain, frequent low blood sugar, regularly tender breasts, constant fatigue, mood swings, headaches, migraines, low libido, depression and anxiety, irregular menstrual cycle, weight gain, fibroids, thyroid dysfunction, hot flashes, and vaginal dryness.